-- We know how to do FSAM for certain loss functions - e.g square loss, absolute loss, exponential loss,... - In each case, happens to reduce to another problem we know how to solve. - However, not clear how to do FSAM in general. - For example, logistic loss / cross-entropy loss?
+- We know how to do FSAM for certain loss functions - e.g square loss, absolute loss, exponential loss,... - In each case, happens to reduce to another problem we know how to solve, at least approximately. - However, not clear how to do FSAM in general. - For example, logistic loss / cross-entropy loss?